Famous/famous-angular/README.md

 * Bug reports and/or fixes
 * Continuing to wrap Famo.us layouts and views into directives [advanced]

-If you want to contribute, contact hello@thomasstreet.com for access to Asana.
+If you want to contribute, please submit a pull request, or contact hello@thomasstreet.com for more information.